quicwg/ops-drafts/draft-ietf-quic-manageability.md

 Unfortunately, the change of IP address or port is an important signal to QUIC endpoints.
 It requires a review of path-dependent variables like congestion control parameters.
-It can also signify various attacks that mislead one endpoint about the best peer address for the connection (see section 9 of
+It can also signify various attacks that mislead one endpoint about the best peer address for the connection (see {{Section 9 of QUIC-TRANSPORT}}).
-{{QUIC-TRANSPORT}}).
 The QUIC PATH_CHALLENGE and PATH_RESPONSE frames are intended to detect and mitigate these attacks and verify connectivity to the new address.
 This mechanism cannot work if the NAT is bleaching peer address changes.